UTSIL NAJ - Guatemala

 Social impact

-This approach has allowed Utsil Naj – Guatemala to remain sustainable and generate lasting benefits for almost 10 years.
-The project has granted carbon credits, which correspond to 177 thousand euros issued to different local partners for the sustainability of their initiatives.
-Utsil Naj – Guatemala currently encompasses six regions: Chiquimula, Chimaltenango, Guatemala, Quinche and Sacatepequéz.
-In addition to the environmental impacts generated by the project, Utsil Naj has been causing profound social and economic impacts on each of the families.
-For example, women and children can invest the time they used to collect firewood, in studies or other income-generating activities.
+This approach has allowed Utsil Naj - Guatemala to remain sustainable and generate lasting benefits for more than 10 years.
+The project has made a low-carbon grant, corresponding to approximately 177 thousand euros issued to different local partners for the sustainability of their initiatives.
+To date, Utsil Naj - Guatemala has taken place in six regions: Chiquimula, Chimaltenango, Guatemala, Quinche and Sacatepequéz.
+In addition to the environmental impacts generated by the project, Utsil Naj has resulted in profound social and economic impacts on each of the families.
+For example, women and children are able to invest the time they used to spend collecting firewood in studies or other income-generating activities.

 IMPACT SINCE THE BEGINNING OF THE PROGRAM